buh2003/SpikeSortingPCA_DBSCAN/README.md

 1) Spike_Sort_Demo_Aurora # Start here.
 This demo takes you through raw data processing, spike sorting, and data analysis

-    - Try with GerlingIndenter Demo Data.
+    - Try with AuroraIndenter Demo Data.
 Process each trial data individually, then combine in the below 'Trial Averaging Demo'

     - To load data simply load Demo Data into Matlab workspace.
 The variable with raw data is called "data".